emeinhart/policies/iHelpU.Tech Terms of Service.md

 ### About Our Business

 Meinhart Solutions LLC is a limited liability company that is doing business as (dba) iHelpU.tech.
-Checks must be written to Meinhart Solutions LLC.
-Any checks written to iHelpU.tech or any individual or organization other than Meinhart Solutions LLC may be refused.
+Checks may be written to Meinhart Solutions LLC or iHelpU.tech.
+Any checks written to any individual or organization other than Meinhart Solutions LLC or iHelpU.tech may be refused.

 Customers accept our terms of service when they enter the premises and/or when the customer does business with Meinhart Solutions LLC.
 Terms and conditions are subject to change.